Must-See Locations On Our Athens Bucket List

 Explore The National Archaeological Museum

 As one of the most important museums in the world, the National Archaeological Museum is home to the best collection of Greek antiquities that you are going to find anywhere.
-You will be taken on a tour of Greek history and have access to a wide range of Greek art, artefacts, frescoes, jewelry, pottery, and sculptures.
+You will be taken on a tour of Greek history and have access to a wide range of Greek art, artefacts, frescoes, jewellery, pottery, and sculptures.
 If you wanted to explore everything that the museum has to offer, it could take you upwards of a few visits to do so.

 View The Location Of The Temple of Olympian Zeus